bd2kccd/causal-rest-api/README.md

 # Usage Examples

+This API requires user to be authenticated.
+Before using this API, the user will need to go to [Causal-Web App](https://dxcvm26.psc.edu/ccd/login) and create an account.
+After that, the username and password can be used to authenticate against the REST API via HTTP Basic Auth.
+The username will need to be specified in the requesting URI and password provided in the HTTP request `Authorization` header.

 Since this API is developed with Jersey, which supports [WADL](https://en.wikipedia.org/wiki/Web_Application_Description_Language).
 So you can view the generated WADL by going to `http://localhost:9000/causal/api/v1.0/application.wadl?detail=true` and see all resource available in the application.
+And below are some examples.

 ## Example 1